Affine connection representation of gauge fields

-describe the quantizations of charge and current.
-It should be emphasized that this is not the quantization of the energy-momentum of the field, but the quantization of the field itself, which presents as quantized (e.g. discrete) charges and currents.
+describes the quantization of charge and current.
+It should be emphasized that this is not the quantization of the energy-momentum of the field, but the quantization of the field itself, which presents as quantized (e.g., discrete) charges and currents.

 \SectionWithLabel{Affine connection representation of gauge fields in classical spacetime}

 The new framework established in section \ref{The evolution in affine connection representation of gauge fields} is discussed in the $\mathfrak{D}$-dimensional general coordinate $x^M$, which is more general than the $(1+3)$-dimensional conventional Minkowski coordinate $x^\mu$.